 “It was a very difficult case for those caring for this person and for their family.”

 How would VAD work?

-- The proposed law allows eligible people who are dying to choose the timing and circumstances of their death.
+- The law allows eligible people who are dying to choose the timing and circumstances of their death.

 - It must be voluntary with no evidence of coercion.

 - It must be assisted by doctors and nurses.
 The patient either administers the substance themselves, or a doctor or nurse will administer it for them if they are unable.